GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

     :mod:`subprocess` modules (amongst others) have been partially checked automatically.

-The remaining part of the tab relates to non-system libraries that may need to be linked with the application.
+The remaining part of the tab relates to additional libraries that may need to be linked with the application.
 Typically they correspond to packages in the standard library that wrap them.
 A tab is provided for each target platform so that a library can be handled in a platform-specific manner.
 If a library is